phatograph/snippets/writing-css.md

 and have their depth as deep as you like.

 Try not to use native-nest (e.g. `.Block { p { … } }`) as much as you can.
-Only do it when you really need to override something (e.g. check out `.BuyerAdminOrdersIndex .Placeholder`).
+Only do it when you really need to override something.

 As for an example, here goes;